 The Surface Laptop 3 15 gets by far the smallest battery out of these laptops, and despite the fact that it’s built on a lower-performance platform, that’s not enough to compensate for it.

 You can blame it on the larger screen and even on the AMD platform not scaling down as well as Intel’s options, but at the end of the day, the small battery is the main reason why this laptop will only last for 4-5 hours of daily use and 6-8 hours of video.
-That’s not that bad, but you’ll have to carry its charger around, especially since this cannot charge via USB-C and power banks.
+That’s not that bad, but you’ll have to carry its charger around.
 At least the charger is compact and light, but the battery still needs around 2 hours to fill up.

 You’ll actually get longer battery life with any of the other options in this selection, as the Intel Core H hardware scales down fairly well with basic chores.
 The XPS lasts longer than the Thinkpads, thanks to its big 97Wh battery, which compensates for its slightly higher weight.
 The MacBook Pro comes at the top though, with its combination of a large battery and efficient hardware and software integration.